 This factsheet explains whether you or your spouse/partner are entitled to the Child Tax Credit and the childcare element of the Working Tax Credit.
 Claims for the Working Tax Credit other than the childcare element are not covered in detail here.
 It is aimed at low income workers.
 As the amount of Child Tax Credit may be dependent on… Read More

 Under the self assessment regime an individual is responsible for ensuring that their tax liability is calculated and any tax owing is paid on time.
 Tax returns are issued shortly after the end of the fiscal year.
-The fiscal year runs from 6 April to the following 5 April, so 2010/11 runs from 6 April 2010 to 5 April 2011.
+The fiscal year runs from 6 April to the following 5 April.
 Tax returns are issued… Read More

 The government has started phasing in its landmark Making Tax Digital (MTD) initiative, which will see taxpayers move to a fully digital tax system.